seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 What poor an instrument
 May do a noble deed! he brings me liberty.
-My resolution’s placed, and I have nothing
+My resolution's placed, and I have nothing
 Of woman in me: now from head to foot
 I am marble-constant; now the fleeting moon
 No planet is of mine.